mlzarathustra/ondes/VOICE.md

 # Program Configuration

 ## Terminology
  - `program` refers to a set of specifications for a synth patch.
 It starts out in YAML and then turns into a Map when parsed.
-That's how it's kept internally.
+It's kept as a Map internally.
+The application looks in two places for them: the resources directory `program` and a directory called `program` (if it exists) relative to the working directory.
  - `voice` when we wish to use those specifications to make noise, the engine turns them into a Voice.
+Voices are managed by the `ChannelVoicePool` class.
+The sirens were voices on an island, these are voices in a pool.
+By creating voices and beforehand and re-using them, we can avoid some of the agony of garbage collection delays.

 ## Specifications (YAML)
 Below is a basic set of specifications.